double-virgule/double-virgule/README.md

 ### Choose Your Path
 You should probably find something else to help you on your coding journey.

-Do you want to go **Search in the Woods of Bad Code 🌳**?
-Or do you think you can find something better in the **Ocean of Way Too Many Variables 🌊**?
+Do you want to go:

+#### Search in the Woods of Bad Code 🌳

+Or do you think you can find something better in the:

+#### Ocean of Way Too Many Variables 🌊

 <!--
 **double-virgule/double-virgule** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.